ibmresilient/resilient-community-apps/fn_service_now/README.md

 ```

 ### Post-Process Script:
-This example **adds a Note to the Incident** detailing why the Incident was Closed.
+* This example **adds a Note to the Incident** detailing why the Incident was closed.
 ```python
 if results.success: